RuaraidhCurr/Notes/Work/Epos Now/Documentation/Processes/Billing/Failed Payments.md

 *(number of occurrences within a given time period)*

 Sent via a series of workflows on Payment transaction.
-Reset day 1, day 2, day 3, day 4, day 5, day 6
+Resent on day 1, 2, 3, 4, 5, & 6 after failure, whilst still failed.

+### Failed Payment Email (First Attempt)
+Reasons:
+1. Transaction declined
+	1. no reason as to why. (try again or use different payment method)
+	2. **Valid** name was not given
+	3. Start date in the future.
+(Enter a start date in the past)
+	4. Gateway encountered an error. (try again in a few minutes, if problem persists contact the payment receiver)
+	5. Insufficient funds in the account

+*To be continued. seems pointless knowing all these*